 Since 2016, the EU has been engaged with Afghanistan in a constructive dialogue on migration and forced displacement, with the aim to build a long-term partnership in this area in a spirit of solidarity.
-This balanced and comprehensive cooperation on migration was reflected in the Joint Way Forward

-(JWF) and its successor arrangement entitled 'Joint Declaration on Migration Cooperation (JDMC-signed on 26 April 2021) which built on the JWF and consolidated the already very good EU-Afghan cooperation on migration governance by adapting to the migratory situation in 2021.
+This balanced and comprehensive cooperation on migration was reflected in the Joint Way Forward (JWF) and its successor arrangement entitled 'Joint Declaration on Migration Cooperation (JDMC-signed on 26 April 2021) which built on the JWF and consolidated the already very good EU-Afghan cooperation on migration governance by adapting it to the migratory situation in 2021.
 These documents had been instrumental in allowing Afghans residing irregularly in the EU to return in a safe, dignified and orderly way, and in reintegrating them in Afghanistan.
-While any decision on returns is the competence of EU Member States within the limits imposed by EU law, carrying out returns would be effectively impossible, in the current circumstances.
+Since the takeover of Afghanistan by the Taliban in August 2021, this arrangement is on hold.
+While any decision on returns is the competence of EU Member States within the limits imposed by EU law, carrying out returns remains effectively impossible, in the current circumstances where human rights in Afghanistan are systematically abused.